 Private Detectives & Investigators

 These specialists research and analyze clues associated with the investigation of computer crimes or background checks.
 They collect lost computer data and e-mails and may present the material in court as evidence.
-Jobs for private detectives and investigators were expected to increase by 11% between 2012 and 2022, per the BLS.
-They received median annual salaries of $46,250 in 2013.
+Jobs for private detectives and investigators were expected to increase by 8% between 2018 and 2028, per the BLS.
+These workers received median annual salaries of $50,090 in 2018.

 Detectives & Criminal Investigators

 Detectives and criminal investigators are in charge of investigating cases where federal, state or local laws have been broken, and they work to prevent these crimes from occurring.
-Employment rates for detectives and criminal investigators were expected to rise by 2% between 2012 and 2022, as reported by the BLS.
-The median annual salary for detectives and criminal investigators was $76,730 as of May 2013, according to O*Net Online.
+Employment rates for detectives and criminal investigators were expected to decrease by 1% between 2014 and 2024, as reported by the BLS; although. the amount of available jobs for police and detectives in general was expected to grow by 3% during that same decade.
+The median annual salary for detectives and criminal investigators was $81,920 as of May 2018, per the BLS.

 Forensic Science Technicians

-Forensic science technicians include digital forensic analysts, who analyze data to investigate cyber crimes, such as identity theft.
-Jobs for forensic science technicians were predicted to expand by six percent during the 2012 through 2022 decade.
-Median annual salaries were $54,360 in May 2013, according to the BLS.
+Forensic science technicians include digital forensic analysts, who analyze data to investigate cybercrimes, such as identity theft.
+Jobs for forensic science technicians were predicted to expand by 14% during the 2018 through 2028 decade, which is a significantly faster rate of growth than most other career fields.
+Median annual salaries were $58,230 in May 2018, according to the BLS.